-The holy land hosts a wide range of interesting breeding and non-breeding resident species.
-So birdwatching in the Hula Valley you will find common birds like Yellow-vented Bulbul; Palestine Sunbird; Laughing Dove; Hoopoe; and Syrian Woodpecker can be found in metropolitan areas year-round.
+The holy land hosts many interesting breeding and non-breeding resident species.
+So birdwatching in the Hula Valley, common birds like the Yellow-vented Bulbul; Palestine Sunbird; Laughing Dove; Hoopoe; and Syrian Woodpecker can be found year-round in metropolitan areas.

-Israel’s diverse desert regions are home to regional specialties like Macqueen’s Bustard, Spotted, Black-bellied, Crowned and Lichtenstein’s Sandgrouse, Western Reef Heron, White-eyed Gull, Nubian Nightjar, the enigmatic Hume’s Tawny Owl; Namaqua Dove; 3 species of Wheatears: Blackstart; Streaked Scrub Warbler; Desert, bar-tailed and Hoopoe Larks; Arabian Warbler; Desert and Trumpeter finch and many more.
+Israel’s diverse desert regions are home to regional specialties like Macqueen’s Bustard, Spotted, Black-bellied, Crowned and Lichtenstein’s Sandgrouse, Western Reef Heron, White-eyed Gull, Nubian Nightjar, the enigmatic Hume’s Tawny Owl; Namaqua Dove; 3 species of Wheatears: Blackstar; Streaked Scrub Warbler; Desert, bar-tailed and Hoopoe Larks; Arabian Warbler; Desert and Trumpeter finch and many more.
 Most of these species can all be found year-round if you know where to go.

 But Why Do Birds Migrate?